BenjaminFraser/GameAPI/README.md

 ## Design Decisions
-- I added a field to store the board in Game.
-I used PickleProperty because it allowed me to store a Python List in the datastore which seemed like the simplest way to record the state of the board.
-- I also added next_move, user_x, user_o, and winner (all KeyProperty) to the Game model to keep track of which User was either 'X' or 'O' and who's move it was.
+- Creating a means to store a grid for each players battleships was an interesting choice, and I ended up choosing a PickleProperty.
+I chose this since it allowed me to store a two dimensional list, which was both a simple and an effective means of storing a grid state that changes after each turn.
+Through using a PickleProperty, it meant I could easily change the state of a grid cell(s) through using various Game class methods, which is a much easier approach than parsing a string representation of the same game grid.
+- Along with using next_move, user_1, user_2 and winner (all KeyProperty) to keep track of users and the next move, I also added a ships_1, ships_2, loc_ships_1 and loc_ships_2 to the Game model to help the game mechanics.
+The ships_1 and ships_2 fields are Python dictionaries that keep track of the current ships on a players field after each turn.
+Each dict key is a ship type, with an integer as its value, corresponding to how many of those ships there are currently on the players grid. loc_ships_1 and loc_ships_2 are both Python dictionaries that store the grid cells occupied by each ship type on a players grid.
+This design means that it is possible to work out whether a ship is partially destroyed, or completely destroyed from a players grid.
+The design of these four PickleProperty's could have been collated into 1 or 2 PickleProperty's through using a Python dict within a dict, however I decided that this adds too much complexity and potential for input error, so I decided against it and went with the simple approach.
+- I made extensive use of Game class methods within `models.py`, rather than external helper functions within `api.py`.
+I decided to do this since it made applying changes and updates to my game fields much easier than it would have been querying the Datastore model each time in api.py.
+It also made my endpoints methods and helper functions within the `api.py` file more abstract and less prone to error, since they can carry out all game functionality using the Game class methods, rather than directly altering the game entities properties.
+- I created helper functions within `api.py` for inserting ships into a users battlegrid, as a means of making the endpoint method code much easier to understand and follow.
-- I used a 'game_over' flag as well to mark completed games.
+- I made use of a 'game_over' flag to mark completed games in the Datastore.
-- I modified the Score model to record which player won and lost each game.
+- I modified the Score model to record which player won and lost each game, as a means of more easily obtaining user statistics.

 The 1-d list to represent the board was the simplest solution I could think of, but it would make it very hard to scale the game to 4x4 or nxn versions of